 And don’t worry, I got you covered, so there’s no guesswork and trial and error.
-I’ve done them all and am willing to share 23 of my best Disney World food savings tips and tricks.
+I’ve done them all and am willing to share 23 of my best Disney World food money-savings tips and tricks.

 So with that being said, let’s jump straight into the savings!

 Best Disney World Food Savings Tips & Tricks

 These tips have saved me a significant amount of money during my trip.
 Although you won’t find some incredible “how to get a 5 star meal for $7” kind of tips, these savings techniques and method will add up to a nice amount of savings by the time your trip is over.
 So let’s dig in!